Hearing loss is commonly considered a degenerative condition caused by aging or prolonged exposure to loud sounds.

 However, sudden hearing loss can also result from a traumatic injury, like a car accident injury.

-If you were injured in a motor vehicle accident, especially if your airbag is deployed, you might notice you have muffled hearing or hearing loss.
+If you were injured in a motor vehicle accident, especially if your airbag is deployed, you may notice muffled hearing or hearing loss.

 Auto accidents can cause a loss of hearing in various ways.